 “Wikipedia is the best thing ever.
 Anyone in the world, can write anything they want about any subject.
 So you know you are getting the best possible information.” - Michael Scott

-I am a huge fan of The Office.
-The above quote is from April 5th’s episode. in a very tongue in cheek way, the writers of The Office are highlighting an ongoing social debate.
+The above quote is from April 5th’s (2008) episode (from season 4). in a very tongue in cheek way, the writers of The Office are highlighting an ongoing social debate.
 There is constantly (and will continue to be) a debate over the validity and accuracy of information on Wikipedia.
 To me this is a non issue, for others it is THE issue.

 For me what it has done is shown what is possible.
 People want to share knowledge.
-People want to colaborate.
+People want to collaborate.
 People will use New Media tools.
 And most importantly when I talk to clients about wiki’s it gives me an example of a technology that everyone is familiar with.

 A wiki is a great piece of technology.
 How you use it is up to you.
 If anyone is using a wiki in their workplace please leave a comment here.
 If you have an example of wiki’s that you use when trying to explain them, other than Wikipedia leave that comment as well.
 Or if you have your favorite Office quote you can leave that here too.